Northwestern UniversityWelcome to campus!

 The interdisciplinary agenda includes:

-(3) as well as novel data science to classify events and systems to optimize follow-up campaigns.
+(3) Novel data science to classify events and systems to optimize follow-up campaigns;

 Time domain astronomy is at the fore of modern astrophysics and crosses fields from solar physics and solar system objects, through stellar variability, to explosive phenomena at galactic and cosmological distances.